honeycombio/terraform-aws-integrations/modules/cloudwatch-logs/README.md

 All required resources to setup an integration pipelines to take logs from a Cloudwatch Log group and send them to Honecyomb can be created and managed via this module.

-**NOTE:**

-The data transform is optional and only available for RDS.

 ## Use

 The minimal config is: